TaylorBurnham/Unifi-Protect-Extract/README.md

-# Work in Progress Warning

-This is a work in progress and I'm not following any best practices for commits.
-This is what this project currently offers.

- - [x] Synchronization Script from the CloudKey to my NAS.
- - [x] Preparation Scripts for identifying timecodes in the UBV files.
- - [ ] Scripts for extracting the MP4 files from UBV.
- - [ ] Scripts for combining and splitting the MP4 files.
- - [ ] Scripts for mapping MAC addresses to cameras.
- - [ ] Scripts for cleaning up temporary spaces and purging old files.

 # Unifi-Protect-Extract
 A collection of scripts and utilities that I use to extract videos from my CloudKey Gen 2 running Unifi Protect.